Why Women's Rights in Egypt Are a Class Issue

 In a country segregated by economic inequalities, gender equality is a privilege.
-This International Women’s Day, you will hear inspiring stories about Egyptian women who have risen to the top of their respective fields and they all have one thing in common: Privilege.
+Everywhere you go, you hear inspiring stories about Egyptian women who have risen to the top of their respective fields and they all have one thing in common: Privilege.

 In a perfect world, Yasmine would be president; a straight-A university student by day, a cleaner by night.
 The 21-year-old has been working since middle school, tirelessly charging through life to shatter the glass ceiling of her socioeconomic status.
 “Umm Saleh [her mother] has been both parents in the household, she has worked every day of her life to support us, she taught me to fend for myself,” Yasmine says fondly of the matriarch – a fondness she doesn’t seem to have for her father whom she describes as ‘a deadbeat dad.’

 Shortly after her parents separated, Yasmine, her mother, her sister, and her two brothers moved to Cairo from Aswan in search of better opportunities.
 An uneducated woman, Umm Saleh had no choice but to take up a job as an office cleaner and that is how she has provided for her four children ever since, but her greatest achievement is having put her two daughters through university.
 “In Upper Egypt, there are no employment opportunities for women, which is why people don’t bother sending their daughters to school,” Yasmine says wryly.
 “Once they turn 15 or 16, they’re shipped off to some husband only to come back home a year later divorced with a child in tow.”